eastmallingresearch/Metabarcoding_pipeline/README.md

 ```
 #### NOTES
 Files copied to $MBPL/hmm
-Repeat for O.hmm for oomycetes (or for any of the other HMMs you want to include)
+Repeat for O.hmm for oomycetes (or for any of the other HMMs you want to include) and set Fungi to Oomycota in the call to cut_hmm.pl .
+The output files from hmmpress will need to be copied to another location e.g. $MBL/hmm/OO

 ## Taxonomy reference databases
 Assigning taxonomy to OTUs requires a reference database(s) and these will need to be configured for use with the pipeline.